rocky-linux/documentation/docs/books/nvchad/nvchad_ui/nvimtree.md

 ## Advanced Features

 Although disabled by default, _nvimtree_ integrates some functionality to control a possible _Git_ repository.
-Such functionality is enabled by using override of the base settings as described on the [Custom Override](../custom/override_lua.md) page.
+Such functionality is enabled by using override of the base settings as described on the override section of the [Template Chadrc](../template_chadrc.md) page.

 The related code is as follows: